ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 A model which aims to approximate the joint probability of the features and labels
 ### Discriminative Model
 A model which aims to approximate the conditional probability of the features and labels
+### Support Vectors
+The most difficult to separate points in regards to decision boundary.
+They influence the location and orientation of the hyperplane
+### Hyperplane
+A decision boundary in any dimension
+### Norm
+Here, the L2 norm, is the sq root of the sum of squares of each element in a vector
+### Outlier
+A feature of group of features which vary significantly from the other features
+### Slack
+The relaxing of the constraint that all examples must lie outside of the margin.
+This creates a soft-margin SVM
+### Hinge Loss
+A loss function which is used by a soft-margin SVM
+### Sub-gradient
+THe gradient of a non differentiable function
+### Non-differentiable
+A function which has kinks in which a derivative is not defined
+### Convex Function
+Function with one optima
+### Kernel Trick
+The process of finding the dot product of a high dimensional representation of feature without computing the high dimensional representation itself.
+A common kernel is the radial basis function kernel